Plain Pat: Legacy

-Plain Pat is a highly respected producer of hip hop music.
-Despite having produced a large number of hit records for many top-tier artists, Plain Pat has always kept himself away from the limelight and maintains a very private life.

 In a 2021 interview, American producer Dot da Genius spoke on Plain Pat: “I just have to go on record and say Plain Pat is a very elusive, mythical figure in our industry.
 He's done so many legendary things and his taste level...
 You want to get Plain Pat to like your music, because then you know you got something.”

 In February 2022, Kanye West posted a photo of Plain Pat on his Instagram, and captioned it: "Even though we didn’t see this person in the doc Plain Pat is one the most important people in my career.
 He was the first person who worked at Def Jam who not only saw my potential but invested his time to ensure our success.
 He also discovered Kid Cudi and he invented drums like Swagger like us and the game changing bleep snare on Say You Will.
 This person has never lied to me and is the least industry person I know.
 He has never clouted up.
 If you can count your real friends on one hand I only have 4 fingers left."